check-spelling-sandbox/Codeberg-org/Imprint.md

 ## API

-Please refer to the [official Gitea Swagger API documentation](https://docs.gitea.io/en-us/api-usage/) for information to access the API endpoints.
+Please refer to the [official Forgejo Swagger API documentation](https://forgejo.org/docs/latest/user/api-usage/) for information to access the API endpoints.